 We engage with political and regulatory stakeholders to help them understand our business better, and so shape the policy and the environment where we operate.

-We maintain a close working relationship with many industry regulatory bodies, such as the Environment Agency Ofgem, the Office for Nuclear Regulation (responsible for regulation of nuclear safety and security across the UK), Energy UK, the Health and Safety Executive all of whom are key stakeholders that help us make decisions which can fundamentally affect the way we do business.
+We maintain a close working relationship with many industry regulatory bodies, such as the Environment Agency Ofgem, Department for Business, Energy & Industrial Strategy, the Office for Nuclear Regulation (responsible for regulation of nuclear safety and security across the UK), Energy UK, the Health and Safety Executive all of whom are key stakeholders that help us make decisions which can fundamentally affect the way we do business.

 We focus on key events in parliament, including debates, bills and select committees, to highlight specific issues.

-A range of topics were discussed in 2016 including: Brexit priorities for energy policy, carbon price floor, capacity markets, industrial strategy and the new customer’s vulnerability strategy.
+A range of topics were discussed in 2017 including: Brexit priorities for energy policy, carbon price floor, capacity markets, industrial strategy, smart metering and the new general data protection regulations.

 How we conduct our business, and the impact and influence we have through our supply chain, is an important aspect of our work.
 We know that we need to manage and mitigate the environmental and social impacts so we work closely with all of our suppliers and partners to make sure they keep to our ethical business principles throughout their own operations.